Written by Marielle G.

 A telephone system is an essential component of infrastructure for any contemporary business.
 It links your company to the outside world and helps workers efficiently interact with one another as well as with external clients and partners.

-The two primary phone systems used in today’s industries are a Key System and Private Branch Exchange (including classic PBXs and IP PBXs).
+The two primary phone systems used in today’s industries are a Key System and a Private Branch Exchange (including classic PBXs and IP PBXs).
 The optimum selection for your business will be determined by the size of your organization, the number of handsets required, the number of calls handled, and the features desired (voicemail, conference calls, advanced call queuing, etc.).

 6. Number Of Locations For Your Business